aws/karpenter-provider-aws/website/content/en/preview/concepts/provisioners.md

 Kubernetes defines the following [Well-Known Labels](https://kubernetes.io/docs/reference/labels-annotations-taints/), and cloud providers (e.g., AWS) implement them.
 They are defined at the "spec.requirements" section of the Provisioner API.

+In addition to the well-known labels from Kubernetes, Karpenter supports AWS-specific labels for more advanced scheduling.
+See the full list [here](../scheduling/#well-known-labels).

-These well known labels may be specified at the provisioner level, or in a workload definition (e.g., nodeSelector on a pod.spec).
+These well-known labels may be specified at the provisioner level, or in a workload definition (e.g., nodeSelector on a pod.spec).
 Nodes are chosen using both the provisioner's and pod's requirements.
 If there is no overlap, nodes will not be launched.
 In other words, a pod's requirements must be within the provisioner's requirements.
 If a requirement is not defined for a well known label, any value available to the cloud provider may be chosen.

 For example, an instance type may be specified using a nodeSelector in a pod spec.
 If the instance type requested is not included in the provisioner list and the provisioner has instance type requirements, Karpenter will not create a node or schedule the pod.